chainwayxyz/clementine-cli/docs/withdraw.md

 Before starting a withdrawal, ensure you have:

 - A Clementine wallet with `withdrawal` purpose ("wit" prefix address)
-- A Bitcoin address where funds will be sent (claim address)
+- A Bitcoin address where funds will be sent (destination address)
 - Access to both airgapped and online devices
 - Sufficient balance on Citrea to withdraw